fhhagenberg-sqe/web-testing-selenium/README.md

 ### Prerequisites

 - [x] Completion of the previous exercise (2).
-- [x] Java 10 SDK.
-(Works also with other versions, but this requires slight modifications of [`pom.xml`](pom.xml).)
+- [x] Java 13 SDK.
+(Works also with other versions, but this might require slight modifications of [`pom.xml`](pom.xml).)
 - [x] Maven 3.
 (If you use an IDE like Eclipse or IntelliJ, Maven is **already included** :sunglasses:.)

 ### Instructions

-Read the blog entry [Page Objects in Selenium][] about the use of the 'Page Objects' test pattern and refactor the test scripts from the previous exercise into `WidocPageObjectsTest.java`.
+Read the blog entry [Page Objects in Selenium][] about the use of the 'Page Objects' test pattern and refactor the test scripts from the previous exercise into `FHResearchPageObjectsTest.java`.

 The test cases should be independent from finding elements, clicks, key strokes, etc. operating on specific elements of a Web page.
-These operations and specific elements should be moved to Page Object classes `SearchPage`, `ResultsPage`, etc. Put these classes into a separate package (e.g. `at.fhhagenberg.sqe.widok.pages`).
+These operations and specific elements should be moved to Page Object classes `SearchPage`, `ResultsPage`, etc. Put these classes into a separate package (e.g. `at.fhhagenberg.sqe.fhresearch.pages`).

 Note:
 * Follow the examples provided at [Page Objects in Selenium] and [SeleniumHQ Wiki about PageObjects][SeleniumHQ Wiki PageObjects].